 The included iPad wall charger is fine, but the Anker PowerPort Atom III is a compelling alternative and one of the best accessories you can get for your iPad.
 It comes with a USB-C port and a regular USB-A port.
 The USB-C port supports up to 45W of output, while the USB-A port supports up to 15W of output.
 Because of the high output, you can charge your iPad faster than you could with the bundled charger.

 Peak Design Tech Pouch

-Peak Design is best known for its backpacks, but the company also makes the equally flexible Tech Pouch.
+Peak Design is best known for its backpacks, but it also makes the equally flexible Tech Pouch.
 This isn’t an iPad accessory per se but rather something you can use to hold all your iPad accessories.
 The Tech Pouch is unassuming from the outside but is filled with pockets.
 You can store everything from chargers and cables to the Apple Pencil and AirPods.
 Durability shouldn’t be an issue, thanks to the weatherproof exterior fabric.

 Tempered glass screen protectors

 iPad displays are relatively durable, but they’re still made of glass.
 A tough tempered glass screen protector should go a long way in keeping the screen in pristine condition.
 The good news is there’s a large market for glass screen protectors, even if they come from relatively no-name companies.

-It’s definitely a worthy investment if you’re concerned about scratching up your iPad’s display.
+It’s a worthy investment if you’re concerned about scratching up your iPad’s display.
 You’ll have to find the right one that’s compatible with your iPad model, of course.
-Another thing to keep in mind that the Apple Pencil might not work as well with a tempered glass screen protector in place.
+Another thing to remember is that the Apple Pencil might not work as well with a tempered glass screen protector in place.

 Apple Smart Folio